rodbnegri/SmallBodyGravity.jl/README.md

 [3] **Negri, R. B. (2022).
 Estudo de dinâmica, guiagem, navegação e controle aplicado à deflexão de asteroides.
 [Doctoral thesis, Instituto Nacional de Pesquisas Espaciais (INPE)].
 Instituto Nacional de Pesquisas Espaciais. http://urlib.net/ibi/8JMKD3MGP3W34T/46L9G6P**

 If you use this code for academic purposes, please consider citing one of the references above.
 This would encourage me to share more of my work.
-For example: "We used the SmallBodyGravity package in Julia, originally developed by Dr. Negri for the works [1, 2, 3]."
+For example: "[...] we used the SmallBodyGravity package in Julia, originally developed by Dr. Negri for the works [1, 2, 3]."

 ## Package Overview

+### First Run `process_polyhedron`

 The `process_polyhedron` function pre-processes a polyhedron file in the Wavefront .obj format, which should only contain "v" (vertices) and "f" (faces) lines (other types of data are not currently supported).
-The function aligns the coordinates of the polyhedron with the principal axes of the small body, based on the specified mass, and generates the necessary data for gravity field calculations.
+You can download OBJ small body shapes from https://sbn.psi.edu/pds/shape-models/ .
+The `process_polyhedron` aligns the coordinates of the polyhedron with the principal axes of inertia of the small body, based on the specified mass, and generates the necessary data for gravity field calculations.

 Additionally, the function generates a `polyhedron_properties.txt` file, which includes properties of the small body (e.g., volume, density, equivalent ellipsoid, etc.).
 A corrected `.obj` file is also produced.